“Hanging onto resentment is letting someone you despise live rent-free in your head.” ~ Ann Landers

-I worked as a remedial massage therapist for 22 years and in treating clients, I saw over and over again how our experiences and our emotions can get locked up in the body and manifest in tension, pain and health problems.
-Now, in my work as a coach, I teach clients relaxation techniques so it is not uncommon for me to hear clients say that they are feeling stressed over something that happened in the past.
+When worked as a bodyworker and treated clients using touch therapy, I saw over and over again how our experiences and our emotions can get locked up in the body and manifest in tension, pain and health problems.
+In my work as a coach-therapist, I teach people relaxation techniques so it is not uncommon for me to hear clients say that they are feeling stressed over something that happened in the past.
 It may be because they no longer have something they had, because they were hurt, because something unpleasant happened, because they once did something they are sorry for, because they became angry over a situation in the past or were treated badly.

 We have all experienced regret, sadness, hurt, fear, guilt, blame, anger and resentment.
 Sometimes we even have the desire for revenge.
 Author Louise L. Hay says: “Holding onto the past –no matter what it was or how awful it was – is only hurting YOU.
 Not forgiving someone else doesn’t harm the person.
 “They” really don’t care.
 Usually “they” are not even aware!”

 What is forgiveness?

 Wise people have shared their definition of forgiveness with me.
 So now I share them with you and hope that at least one of these resonates with you.

 - Forgiveness is choosing to draw a line in the sand saying “I choose to no longer be negatively affected by this anymore”.

 - Forgiveness is giving up the hope that the past could have been any different.
 “I forgive you for not being the person I needed/hoped/wanted you to be”.